Nemocas/AbstractAlgebra.jl/docs/src/series.md

 where $j \geq 0$, $a_j \in R$ and the precision $n$ is fixed.

-There are two implementations of relative series: relative power series, implemented in `src/generic/RelSeries.jl` and Laurent series, implemented in `src/generic/Laurent.jl`.
+There are two implementations of relative series: relative power series, implemented in `src/generic/RelSeries.jl` for which $j > 0$ in the above description, and Laurent series where $j$ can be negative, implemented in `src/generic/Laurent.jl`.
 Note that there are two implementations for Laurent series, one over rings and one over fields, though in practice most of the implementation uses the same code in both cases.